ncatlab/nlab-content/pages/3/8/4/0/483/content.md

 ### Streams

-A different definition comes from Sanjeevi Krishnan, _A Convenient Category of Locally Preordered Spaces_, Applied Categorical Structures, 2009, vol. 17, no 5, p.
+A different definition comes from [[Sanjeevi Krishnan]], _A Convenient Category of Locally Preordered Spaces_, Applied Categorical Structures, 2009, vol. 17, no 5, p.
 445-466 ([arxiv](https://arxiv.org/abs/0709.3646)):

 __Definition__ A **stream** is a tuple $X, \leq_{-}$, where $\leq_{-}$ assigns to each open subset $U \subset X$ a preorder $\leq_U$, such that:
 $$\leq_{\bigcup_i U_i} = \bigvee_i \leq_{U_i}$$